nikitasharmah/hospital-website/README.md

 - Patient sign-up with auto-generated ID
 - Doctor directory and appointment scheduling
-- Secure login panels for admins and receptionists
+- Secure login panels for admins and receptionists to add/update/delete records
-- CRUD operations for patients, doctors, and staff
 - Contact form for patient queries
 - Modular frontend using HTML and CSS
 - Server-side scripting with PHP and MySQL